Writing a custom Action 1

 public override ActionCategory Category { get { return ActionCategory.Object; }}

-We want this Action's GUI to have two fields: which GameObject to affect, and whether to turn the gravity on or off.
+We want this Action's GUI to have two fields: which Light to affect, and the new Intensity value.
 Declare the following two public variables:

 // Declare variables here